 Your employees should note that when installing a Remote CO2 Storage Safety 3 Alarm or Fixed Wall Mounted Device that CO2 Safety signage is required to be displayed and affixed to the wall nearest the gas sensor and remote display.

 CO2Meter offers this signage complimentary to all customers including those that have not purchased devices from us.
-We believe that strongly in education and awareness that we publish these signs free of charge on our site as downloadable PDF's.
+We believe strongly in education and awareness so we publish these signs free of charge on our site as downloadable PDF's.
 We also have a support team available to answer any question you may have in regards to procedure and placement.

 6. Use CO2Meter.com Safety Resources